 Structure

-The programme structure is organised around a full-time, two-year interdisciplinary curriculum with the final semester being dedicated to a semester-long thesis project.
-The programme combines a traditional, studio-based set up of architectural education with an interdisciplinary environment of design and scholarly research.
-The estimated student workload corresponds to 120 ECTS.
-The Master is divided into four semesters and structured around eight modules:
+The programme structure is organised around a full-time, two-year interdisciplinary curriculum with the final semester dedicated to a semester-long thesis project.
+The programme combines a traditional, studio-based model of architectural education with an interdisciplinary environment of design and scholarly research.
+Before the start of the third semester, students are required to provide evidence that they have completed a minimum of two-months internship in an architectural practice.
+The estimated student workload of the MARCH programme corresponds to 120 ECTS.
+The programme is divided into four semesters and structured around eight modules:

-- Module six deals with architecture.
-Courses are focused on history and theory of architecture and its relation to the city, cultural and visual studies, as well as on research methods on architecture and urbanism.
-The module also offers courses connected to the engineering disciplines, dealing with issues of energy, structural and material performance of buildings, and technologies and methodologies for reconstruction.
+- Module 6: Students study the history and theory of architecture, especially in relation to city-landscapes.
+They explore cultural and visual studies, along with research methods for architecture and urbanism.
+The module also offers courses connected to the engineering disciplines, dealing with issues of energy, structural and material performance of buildings, as well as technologies and methodologies for reconstruction.

 EU Automatic Recognition